 Avoid sending an update letter that’s too long.
 Your update letter should be one page maximum.
 Remember, an update letter is supplemental to your primary and secondary applications and interview.
 It should not be written like a major component of your medical school application.

 This is really hard to definitively judge, and certainly this is on a case-by-case basis, but let’s take a step back and consider some key things.
 First, if medical schools indicate that they indeed accept update letters, then you can be assured that admissions committees will read them and take them into consideration when they make their final decision.

-At the very least, an update letter can renew their interest in you as a candidate and encourage them to review your application more closely.
+At the very least, an update letter can reinforce your interest well after your interview, and may while renew their interest in you as a candidate.
+It can encourage them to review your application more closely.
 Secondly, if your update letter lists professional achievements that are of value and in alignment with the medical school’s program, then coupled with your primary and secondary applications, it may just be enough for admissions committees to move forward with you.

 You can research real examples of prospective medical students receiving invitations to another interview, or offers of acceptance, based on what they achieved in their update letters.

 If you are struggling with things like grammar, sentence structure, or tone, have another set of eyes look over it.
 This can be a trusted colleague, mentor, teacher, or friend.
 Proofreading will ensure that you are sending an update letter that is free of errors.

 If you need assistance with knowing what content to include to make your update letter effective and concise, get in touch with us today to help with all of your medical school admissions consulting needs.
 We are here for you every step of the way!

 You are so close in getting into your dream medical school.
 Sending an effective update letter may help in getting you closer.
 With our guide on writing an update letter for medical school, you will succeed in communicating your continued excellence.